 - Generate a

-masterbranch of Git code from the Magento template at
+masterbranch of Git code from a Magento template at the

 - Add the authentication key information to